We compared 20+ Bitcoin CFD brokers in South Africa, and have listed the ones that offer Bitcoin trading at lowest fees.

 If you are looking to trade bitcoin in South Africa, you can do it in 2 ways.

-First, you can buy bitcoin directly through an exchange, store it in a BTC wallet & wait for the Bitcoin’s price to rise, then sell it later when bitcoin is at a higher price to make a profit.
+First, you can buy Bitcoin directly through a crypto exchange, store it in a BTC wallet & wait for the Bitcoin’s price to rise, then sell it later when bitcoin is at a higher price to make a profit.
 The downside of this is the risk related to security of your BTC wallet, and the exchange, and the fees involved in exchanging.
+Also, you cannot place a sell order if you want to speculate on the fall in price of Bitcoin.

 And we have only listed down best regulated bitcoin brokers that offer crypto CFD trading for multiple crypto-currencies like BTC, Ethereum & Litecoin, so that you can speculate on the cryptocurrency market fluctuations in a regulated environment.